shrijalshr/Hacktoberfest-App-Flutter/README.md

  ## 4. Celebrate - you've done your pull request!!
 Yay!!
 Refresh your profile at <a href="https://hacktoberfest.digitalocean.com/">Hacktoberfest</a> and see the updates. 🎉
     <hr>
- If you liked then Star ⭐ the repo & make sure to follow 😇
+ If you liked the repository make sure to Star ⭐ and follow 😇

   ## Author